0187773933/MastersClosetTracker/README.md

 # Master's Closet Tracking Server

 ## Onboarding Experience
-1. Admin Enters Provide First and Last Name
+1. Admin Enters Provided First and Last Name
 2. Server Redirects to `/admin/user/new/handoff/${new-users-uuid}`
 3. New user scans Hand-Off QR code with their phone
 4. Scanned QR Hand-Off Code takes them to a silent login page that stores a permanent login cookie.